asmeurer/prefsync/README.md

 files back to binary, and [launchd](http://en.wikipedia.org/wiki/Launchd), which provides a facility to automatically run a script when a file changes.

+There are some catches, though.

-There is only one catch, which is that if you just do this, it will run cyclically forever, because as soon as the binary file is updated, it will write to the xml version, which will register as a change, causing it to write the binary plist, and so on.
+First, if you just do this, it will run cyclically forever, because as soon as the binary file is updated, it will write to the xml version, which will register as a change, causing it to write the binary plist, and so on.

 We get around this by writing a special extended attribute to each file when it is written, and ignoring files if they have that attribute (so that only